xpack-dev-tools/clang-xpack/README-BUILD.md

 ## Versioning

 The version string is an extension to semver, the format looks like `12.0.1-1`.
-It includes the three digits with the original GCC version and a fourth digit with the xPack release number.
+It includes the three digits with the original LLVM version and a fourth digit with the xPack release number.

 When publishing on the **npmjs.com** server, a fifth digit is appended.